 READING PERIOD - Our submissions are rolling throughout the year, which means you can submit whenever you think your work is ready.

-PAYMENT - We don’t offer payment at the moment, but we hope to start renumerating contributions once we have the luxury of paid readers.
+PAYMENT - In most cases, we don’t offer payment at the moment, but we hope to start remunerating contributors once we have the luxury of paid readers or generous patrons.